Attorneys Helping Trustees Fulfill Their Duties

 When you are designated to administer a living trust, you have certain responsibilities under the Florida Trust Code.
 These include:

 - Acting solely in the interest of the beneficiaries

 - Acting impartially with regard to multiple beneficiaries

 - Using reasonable care, skill and caution

 - Keeping clear, distinct and accurate records

-- Providing legal notices and accountings to the beneficiaries
+- Providing legal notices and accounting to the beneficiaries

 The attorneys at Delzer, Coulter & Bell, P.A., offer a free consultation to provide an evaluation of the trust procedures required in your circumstance.
-Wayne R. Coulter is a Florida Board Certified Wills, Trusts and Estates Attorney with the experience you need.
-Contact the firm online or call 877.815.4218.
-Your initial consultation is free.
+Wayne R. Coulter is a Florida board certified wills, trusts and estates attorney and Rebecca C. Bell a Florida board certified elder law attorney, both with the experience you need.
+Complete our online inquiry form or call 877-815-4218.